CarlTBarnes/List-Format-Parser/README.md

 ![compare1](images/compare1.png)

-Below shows comparing the Format split into lines and it becomes more clean some columns titled Stae and Zip were added plus a new [ Group ].
+Below shows comparing the Format split into lines and it becomes more clear two columns titled State and Zip were added, plus a new [ Group ].

 ![compare2](images/compare2.png)